 A 2004 graduate of UC Santa Barbara, Jones also owns a master’s degree from UCSB.
 He holds an “A” license from the United States Soccer Federation (USSF).

-The Loyola University Chicago men’s soccer program announced Ricardo Pinto to the coaching staff for the 2019 season.
+On February 1, 2019, the Loyola University Chicago men’s soccer program announced Ricardo Pinto to the coaching staff.
+The newly appointed goalkeeper coach is set to begin his first year on staff in the 2019 season.
 Pinto most recently served as the assistant coach at University of North Carolina-Wilmington.
-He will work primarily with the Rambler goalkeepers.

-Pinto is fresh off a one-year stint with a Seahawks team that qualified for the 2018 NCAA Tournament with a 12-5-3 record.
-Under his guidance, UNCW finished 18th nationally in team goals against per game and 19th nationally in team save percentage.
+Pinto joins Loyola fresh off a one-year stint with a UNCW team that qualified for the 2018 NCAA Tournament with a 12-5-3 record.
+Under his guidance, the Seahawks finished 18th nationally in team goals against per game and 19th nationally in team save percentage.
 Pinto also coached goalkeeper Ryan Cretens to a Second Team All-CAA honor.

 A 2016 graduate of the University of Wisconsin-Green Bay, Pinto’s first job out of college was spending the 2017 season at Stetson University in DeLand, Florida.
 He helped the Hatters post a 7-7-2 record and capture the Atlantic Sun Conference regular season championship.
 He coached the conference’s Goalkeeper of the Year in Joseph Melong and A-Sun Freshman of the Year Deniz Dogan as the Hatters finished conference play unbeaten at a 4-0-2 clip.

 A native of Beaverton, Oregon, Pinto earned his ‘D’ license from the United States Soccer Federation in December of 2017.
 That same year, he earned his Master’s Degree from the University of South Dakota in Sport Management.